BlessedRebuS/RISCV-Attacks/nginx-1.4.0/README.md

 Using a basic grep altough we can't still find this gadget in a "deep 10" search with ROPGadget.

 <img src='../img/grep.png' width='1000'>

+This could be because the version of the libc installed in the cluster is **2.35**.